Jarichi/Mysteries-of-Rankhra/World Notes/Locations/Makhshar Desert/Badawi Hunter Camp/Badawi Hunter Settlement.md

 This act, among others has given the Gida an air of mystique and spurred many legends.
 The most noteable, however, is that they are presumed to posses the Concept of Exploration.
 While nobody knows exactly what eactly is this Concept, it is the cause for the Giza to continuously move their settlement around the desert in a seemingly random path.

 Base of operations for the [[Badawi Hunter Tribe]].
 Provides food to [[Zal'Aata]].
 One of the main providers for the meat supply, besides cattle and general imports.
-Possesses the [[concept of exploration]]. mainly hunt [[Auroch]] Most of this lore is either up to Daan or if he cannot come up withh anything up to me.
+Possesses the [[Concept of Exploration]]. mainly hunt [[Auroch]] Most of this lore is either up to Daan or if he cannot come up withh anything up to me.
 ## Environment
 ## NPCs